AREKAI

 The koi in the tank paces endlessly.

-On the 6th of Goldwane, at the 17th beat during Lunday, the horns sound.
+Once each score, on the sixth measure of Goldwane, at the seventeenth beat of Lunday, the horns sound.

 Shatter-Tank begins.

-For eight beats, Arekai with fully outward horns don padded wraps and raid any home where a koi is caged in glass.
+For eight beats, Arekai whose horns face fully outward don padded wraps and descend upon homes where koi are caged in glass.
 Tanks are shattered.
-Fish are scooped and sprinted to the nearest pond.
+Fish are carried at full sprint to the nearest pond.
 Windows break.
 Pride breaks.
-But no one is hurt.
+Yet no blood is spilled.

 VI.
 Twokoi: The Tale of Mind

-There is a meditation older than horns, older than pond.
+There is a meditation older than horns, older than stone.

 It is said that within every Arekai swim two koi.